-The Bridge Exercise Strengthens Abdominal and Glute Muscles
+The Bridge Exercise Strengthens Abdominal and Glut Muscles

 The Glute Bridge is one of those body weight exercises you need to include to develop strong, powerful glut muscles and strengthen your abdominal muscles.